-We have maintained long-standing relationships with many of the leading retailers.
-Our sales and marketing team works closely with these retailers to develop marketing and promotion plans, manage inventory, deploy go-to-market strategies, educate their salesforce and optimize the effectiveness of retail space for our devices.
+We have maintained long-standing relationships with many leading retailers, including Amazon, Best Buy, Costco, Sam's Club, Target and Walmart.
+Our sales and marketing teams work closely with these retailers to develop marketing and promotion plans, manage inventory, deploy go-to-market strategies, educate their salesforce and optimize the effectiveness of retail space for our devices.